 Make it super simple to get that share by sending the influencer a swipe file with a pre-written email ready to be loaded into their email service provider and sent to their audiences.

 Making it simple and specific resulted in influencers emailing their lists:

-But emailing is a big ask, and most influencers won’t promote that way.
+But emailing is a big ask, and most influencers won’t promote that way (though you can still ask if you’re feeling lucky…).
 Getting shares on social media is still valuable.

 And Noah also made it a no-brainer to share the podcast on social media.
 Recognizing that images do best on social, he made his podcast cover accessible as well with a DropBox link:

 Giving the influencer options while also being specific led to more shares, more subscribers, and more listeners for the podcast.

 But remember: the fortune is in the follow up.
 Noah didn’t just send them one email at the beginning of his promotion strategy to ask them to promote, and then expect them to schedule it in their calendars.

 These people are busy, remember?
 Instead, he reminded them to promote the podcast through an email, and made it even more of a no-brainer with a calendar invite to remind them:

 All this work paid off, resulting in influencers sharing with their audiences:

 You can (and should) engage in influencer marketing, too.